GeorgiosPapadakis/Financial-Risk-Project/README.md

 -  FastAPI REST endpoints for model inference
 -  Option to load model from local file or MLflow
--  Trained with Random Forest and XGBoost
+-  Trained with Random Forest ( and XGBoost, in process)
 -  Containerized with Docker for deployment
--  Ready for Render deployment(in process)
+-  Ready for Render deployment (in process)

 ## 🧠 Model Loading Logic